 3. Close Steam via Task Manager

-- Users can open Task Manager by right-clicking the Taskbar and select Task Manager.
+- Right-click the Taskbar and select Task Manager.

 - Then select Steam Client on the Processes tab.